The Dictionary of Obscure Sorrows

+The Dictionary of Obscure Sorrows is an English word-construction project by John Koenig, seeking to coin and define neologisms for emotions not yet described in language.
+The project was launched as a website and YouTube channel, but was later compiled into a printed dictionary in 2021.
+The entries include extensive constructed etymologies based on Koenig's own research on linguistics, with roots and suffixes taken from Latin, Germanic, and Ancient Greek sources in emulation of existing English terms.
+The website includes verbal entries in the style of a conventional dictionary, and the YouTube channel picks some of those words and tries to express their meaning more thoroughly in the form of video essays.
+The book takes from those previous formats, so it has both dictionary style entries and some longer essays on specific words.

-The Dictionary of Obscure Sorrows is a website and YouTube channel, created by John Koenig, that coins and defines neologisms for emotions that do not have a descriptive term.
-The dictionary includes verbal entries on the website with paragraph-length descriptions and videos on YouTube for individual entries.
-The neologisms, while completely created by Koenig, are based on his research on etymologies and meanings of used prefixes, suffixes, and word roots.
-The terms are often based on "feelings of existentialism" and are meant to "fill a hole in the language", often from reader contributions of specific emotions.
-Some videos involve a large number of photographs, such as the video for Vemödalen, which uses an "almost exhausting—yet seamless—fusion of 465 similar photos from different photographers".
-Other videos are more personal, such as Avenoir, which involves a "collage of his own home movies to piece together an exploration of life’s linearity".
+Koenig's terms are often based on what was described as "feelings of existentialism" and are meant to "fill a hole in the language", often from reader contributions of specific emotions.
+Some videos incorporate large numbers of photographs.
+For example, the video for Vemödalen combines 465 similar images taken by different photographers into a continuous sequence.
+Other videos are more personal, such as Avenoir, which involves a "collage of his own home movies to piece together an exploration of life's linearity".

-An official book for the Dictionary of Obscure Sorrows was released by Simon & Schuster on November 16, 2021.
+The official book for the Dictionary of Obscure Sorrows was released by Simon & Schuster on November 16, 2021.

 History

 The dictionary was first considered in 2006 when Koenig was studying at Macalester College, Minnesota and attempting to write poetry.
 The Dictionary of Obscure Sorrows was the idea he came up with that would contain all the words he needed for his poetry, including emotions that had never been linguistically described.
-The popularity of the website and web series began to grow in June 2015 after a list of twenty-three words from the dictionary began to be shared on multiple social media sites.
+The popularity of the website and web series began to grow in June 2015 after a list of 23 words from the dictionary began to be shared on multiple social media sites.